||20 June 2005

 ||Director, Equity and Diversity Unit

-The University of Technology, Sydney, acknowledges the Gadigal and Guring-gai people of the Eora Nation upon whose ancestral lands the University now stands.
+The University of Technology Sydney acknowledges the Gadigal People of the Eora Nation and the Boorooberongal People of the Dharug Nation upon whose ancestral lands the University now stands.

 The University recognises Indigenous Australian people as the first people of this continent, and understands that the history and knowledge developed over many thousands of years by Indigenous Australian people was severely disrupted at the time of early colonial settlements.
 The past two hundred years have left many Indigenous people at the crossroads with poor health, education and employment prospects.

 This Statement of Reconciliation is to reassert an ongoing commitment by the University to provide educational opportunities in the higher education sector for Indigenous people and, through research and education, the restoration of their histories and knowledge systems.

 As part of this ongoing commitment, the University will strive to build an educational environment that is genuinely inclusive of the Indigenous people.
 This will be done through the following:

 - ongoing collaboration with Indigenous people to develop and implement in all faculties educational programs/courses/subjects that recognise Australian Indigenous people, knowledge and experience